AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/p2p_tunnels.md

 - Light P2P tunnels are selected by right-clicking with a torch or glowstone

 Some tunnel types have quirks.
-For instance, ME P2P tunnels' channels cannot pass through other ME P2P tunnels, and Energy P2P tunnels indirectly extract a 5% tax on FE or E flowing through themselves by increasing their [energy](../ae2-mechanics/energy.md) draw.
+For instance, ME P2P tunnels' channels cannot pass through other ME P2P tunnels, and Energy P2P tunnels indirectly extract a 2.5% tax on FE flowing through themselves by increasing their [energy](../ae2-mechanics/energy.md) draw.

 ## The Most-Used Form of P2P